fighting against forced labour and child labour

 6.0 Steps Taken to Prevent and Reduce Risks of Forced Labour and Child Labour

 At Lopes Limited, we are committed to upholding the highest ethical standards in all our business activities.
-This commitment extends to ensuring that our operations and supply chains are free from forced labour and child labour.
+This commitment extends to working to ensure that our operations and supply chains are free from forced labour and child labour.

-We believe that these steps are crucial in our ongoing efforts to ensure ethical and responsible business practices.
-We invite you to read on for a detailed account of our actions and initiatives in this critical area.
+We believe that these steps are important to our ongoing efforts to maintain ethical and responsible business practices.

-At this time, we do not provide training to employees on forced labour and/or child labour.
-We have drafted a training document to be released in the new fiscal year as part of our on boarding process.
+At this time, we do not provide formal training to employees on forced labour and/or child labour.
+A training document has been developed for inclusion in our onboarding process.

-Based on the risk assessment conducted Lopes Limited may need to increase the monitoring of some vendors to manage this potential risk.
+Based on the risk assessment conducted, Lopes Limited may enhance monitoring of certain vendors to manage this potential risk.

 7.0 Attestation

-In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in the report for the entity listed above.
-Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.
+In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in this report for the entity listed above.
+Based on my knowledge, and having exercised reasonable diligence, I attest that the information in this report is true, accurate, and complete in all material respects for the purposes of the Act, for the reporting year listed above.

 Felix Lopes Jr.